webreinvent/vaah-docs/docs/vaahcms-2/backend/modules.md

 Module is designed with flexibility, simplicity, and re-usability in mind.
 A module may contain just about anything: PHP code, including MVC functionality; library code; view scripts; and/or public assets such as images, CSS, and JavaScript.

 ------
-Visit following url you will see the Notification section:
+Visit following url you will see the Module section:
 ```
 http://127.0.0.1:8000/backend#/vaah/modules/
 ```
-Below Image is an example of notification.
+Below Image is an example of module.

 <img :src="$withBase('/images/2.x-modules-1.png')">